mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-gh-csharp/index.md

 `DrawViewportWires` is called first and here you can draw points and curves. `DrawViewportMeshes` is called later and this is where you can draw transparent shapes, such as meshes.

-Notice there is also a `BoundingBox` property implementation that is added as well.
+Notice there is also a `ClippingBox` property implementation that is added as well.
 The default value is `BoundingBox.Empty` but you should change that to a larger bounding box that bounds any custom geometry being drawn by your component.

 Here is an example of a component that draws a 2D filled rectangle at the top-left corner of Rhino viewport: